-- (1) In several partial payments, the amounts of each agreed upon in advance, and the "milestone" or event triggering the payment also agreed upon in advance as specified in the award; - (2) On a unit price basis for a defined unit or units, at a defined price, agreed to in advance of performance of the Federal award and specified in the Federal award; or, - (3) In one payment at completion.
+(1) In several partial payments.
+The amount of each agreed payment as well as the "milestone" or event triggering the payment are agreed to in advance and specified in the award;

+- (2) On a unit price basis.
+The defined unit(s) or price(s) are agreed in advance and specified in the Federal award; or, - (3) In one payment at the completion of the Federal award.

 The AO must use the cost principles in 2 CFR 200 Subpart E as a guide when negotiating the award's payment structure, including any milestones, to ensure that costs that make up the fixed amount do not include unallowable costs.
+When issuing a fixed amount award to a U.S. organization, AOs must state in the award the applicability of 2 CFR 200 and 2 CFR 700.

-The AO may follow the guidance in ADS 303saj, Fixed Amount Awards to Non- Governmental Organizations for structuring payments to provide the recipient with the necessary financial liquidity for the performance of the activity.
+The AO may follow the guidance in ADS 303saj, Fixed Amount Awards to Non-Governmental Organizations for structuring payments to provide the recipient with the necessary financial liquidity for the performance of the activity.

-USAID may also authorize advance payments when recipients meet the conditions for advance payments in ADS 636, 2 CFR 200 Subpart D, and if providing liquidity through an initial financing payment or milestone is not sufficient to meet implementation requirements.
+USAID may also authorize advance payments when recipients meet the conditions for advance payments in ADS 636, 2 CFR 200 Subpart D, and if providing liquidity through milestone payments is not sufficient to meet implementation requirements.

-The procedures in this ADS section, ADS 303saj, Fixed Amount Awards to Non-Governmental Organizations, and ADS 303mak, Fixed Amount Award Entity Eligibility Checklist must be used in lieu of those specified in 303.3.9.
+The procedures in this ADS section, ADS 303saj, Fixed Amount Awards to Non-Governmental Organizations, and ADS 303mak, Fixed Amount Award Entity

+Eligibility Checklist must be used in lieu of those specified in 303.3.9 to conduct a risk assessment.
 The criteria in the section of the Checklist for pre-award financial review for advances, adequately address the conditions for advances in ADS 636 and 2 CFR 200 Subpart D.